L band: Telecommunications use

+NOAA

+NOAA cyclically broadcasts weather data from its two geosynchronous satellites on 1694.1 MHz.

 Aircraft surveillance

 The aircraft L-band ranges from 960–1215 MHz.
 Aircraft can use Automatic dependent surveillance-broadcast (ADS-B) equipment at 1090 MHz to communicate position information to the ground as well as between them for traffic information and avoidance.
 The 1090 MHz frequency (paired with 1030 MHz) is also used by Mode S transponders, which ADS-B augments when operated at this frequency.
 The TCAS system also utilizes the 1030/1090 MHz paired frequencies.
 ADS-B information can also be broadcast on the L band frequency of 978 MHz.
 DME and TACAN systems are also in this frequency band.

 Amateur radio

 The Radio Regulations of the International Telecommunication Union allow amateur radio operations in the frequency range 1,240–1,300 MHz, and amateur satellite up-links are allowed in the range 1,260–1,270 MHz.
 This is known as the 23-centimeter band by radio amateurs and as the L-band by AMSAT.